recursiveai/ganzo/README.md

 }
 ```

-Then check how to use ganzo in the commandline:
+Then check how to use ganzo in from commandline.

 ```
 $ ganzo -h